oupfiz5/naviserver/tests/.bats-battery/bats-core/docs/source/writing-tests.md

 `test_tags=a,,c`, `test_tags=a,  ,c` (second tag is only whitespace/empty),
 `test_tags=a,b,` (third tag is empty).

-Every tag starting with a `bats:` (case insensitive!) is reserved for Bats' internal use.
+Every tag starting with `bats:` (case insensitive!) is reserved for Bats' internal use.

+### Special tags

+#### Focusing on tests with `bats:focus` tag

+If a test with the tag `bats:focus` is encountered in a test suite, all other tests will be filtered out and only those tagged with this tag will be executed.

+In focus mode, the exit code of successful runs will be overriden to 1 to prevent CI from silently running on a subset of tests due to an accidentally commited `bats:focus` tag.
+Should you require the true exit code, e.g. for a `git bisect` operation, you can disable this behavior by setting `BATS_NO_FAIL_FOCUS_RUN=1` when running `bats`, but make sure not to commit this to CI!

 ### Filtering execution